kube-rs/website/docs/controllers/observability.md

 ## Adding Tracing

-Following on from logging section, we add extra dependencies to let us push traces to an opentelemetry collector.
+Following on from logging section, we add extra dependencies to let us push traces to an **opentelemetry** collector (sending over gRPC with [tonic]):

 ```sh
 cargo add opentelemetry --features=trace,rt-tokio